ViniciussCL/ViniciussCL/README.md

  # 👋 - Hi Programmer
  My name is Marcus Vinicius.
 I'm from Brazil and I live in Rio das ostras -RJ ☀.

- Now I'm learning logical programming , Python and I'm focused on Back-end programming ⚙.
+ Now I'm learning HTML/CSS, JavaScript and React.
+I'm now focused in Frontend programming ⚙.

  Here you will se my evolution in the area.